joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 ## What do we do with Estimates?

 You may notice from the list of benefits of estimations, that all of the benefits are for the team.
-Also, the potential cost of estimate abuse is much higher than the benefits of having them in the first place.
+Once the points leave the team though and get into manager / stakeholder hands, the benefits fall drastically and the potential problems go up.
 This has led me to one rule I try to apply:

 > Story Estimations are to be used and kept within the team *only*